sujoysarkarai/mahanama/README.md

 "e5752": {
   "key": "kimpuruzAcArya",
   "description": "Kimpuruṣācārya (“leader of the Kimpuruṣas”) = Druma, ( °, ( °",
-  "cleaned_description": "Kimpuruṣācārya means "leader of the Kimpuruṣas" and is identified as Druma.", "cluster_head": false
+  "cleaned_description": "Kimpuruṣācārya means leader of the Kimpuruṣas and is identified as Druma.", "cluster_head": false
 }
 ````